-Seventh Row (7R): How did you get the idea for this film?
+Seventh Row (7R): How did you get the idea for Let the Corpses Tan?

 Bruno Forzani (BF): After The Strange Colour of Your Body’s Tears, which was a really dark film, we needed to make something more radiant and bright, to let us breathe a little.
 This project was perfect for that.'Every element is taken for a word in a sentence.
 If a shot is wrong, the entire sequence collapses.'Click To Tweet